frame-lang/frame-docs/index.rst

 In the future Frame will expand its target language set beyond Python to include JavaScript, Java, C#, C++, Golang, Rust.
 Other languages will follow as the project gains support and adoption.

-State as a First Class
+State as a First Class Citizen
 --------------

 Frame enables the solution of a problem to look like the problem it is solving.
 What does this mean and